Vegetarian and vegan travel: 10 tips for easier plant-based eating abroad

 Don't assume 'veggie' abroad is the same as back home

 Keep in mind that some countries have different ideas of what "vegetarian" is, or won't understand what you mean by "vegan".
-For example, I've requested a vegetarian meal in France and been served salmon, because they assume I'm a pescatarian or don't classify fish as "meat".
+Some may consider lamb or beef to be "meat" while chicken or seafood is not.
+For example, I once requested a vegetarian meal in France and was served salmon, because they assumed I was a pescatarian or didn't classify fish as "meat".